musevlt/origin/docs/usage.rst

 - ``orig.step10_create_masks``
 - ``orig.step11_save_sources``

-Each step can has several parameters, with default values that should be fine in the general case.
-The most important parameters are mentioned below,
+Each step has several parameters, with default values that should be fine in the general case.
+The most important parameters are mentioned below, and more details about the others parameters and attributes can be found in the docstrings of the step classes.

 Step 1: `~muse_origin.Preprocessing`
     Preparation of the data for the following steps: